kobebuckley/randomize_anime/README.md

         1. Jikan
         2. Pandas
-        3. from command line input to a website / UI interface
+        3. from command line input to a website / UI interface - completed minimal version

         High Level Project: (still thinking about overall ideas for this one ... )